Gavinok/ghighlight/README.md

 ## Usage

 Inside your groff file add `.SOURCE start`  and `.SOURCE stop` to start and stop a source code section. source-highlight will automatically detect the syntax based on the source code inside the block.
-The
+The stop in `.SOURCE stop` is optional and can be replaced with `.SOURCE`

 FILE.ms
 ```{roff}